 - Leave it in the kitchen counter and bring it down to room temperature.

 - Place a bottle and a strainer over it.
-Pour the sugar syrup and strain.
-Reserve the jalapeno for garnishing or for other recipes.
+Pour the jalapeno sugar syrup and strain.
+And Enjoy!

 Notes